5/1/2019

 Operator

-Ladies and gentlemen, at this time, if you would like to ask a question, please press star, then the number one on your telephone keypad.
-Again, that is star one to ask a question.
+Ladies and gentlemen, at this time, if you would like to ask a question, please press star, then the number 1 on your telephone keypad.
+Again, that is star 1 to ask a question.
 We will pause for just a moment to compound the Q&A roster.
-Your first question is from the line of Gary Bisse with the Bank of America.
+Your first question is from the line of Gary Bissi with Bank of America.

 speaker

 Hi, good morning.
 Happy early birthday, Scott.
 Thank you.
-On the question on the energy business, in sort of a two-parter, you know, obviously great margin as you're returning the business to growth, but it also looked like costs didn't grow, and that was the sharp slowdown relative to the pace throughout 2018.
-So is that, was there anything going on, or is that sustainable?
-And the sort of part B of that is just, can you give us any sense how much you're investing in the newer areas and, you know, why we wouldn't see costs growing more quickly as you expand those businesses?
-Thank you.
+The question on the energy business in sort of a two-parter, you know, obviously great margin as you're returning the business to growth, but it also looked like costs didn't grow, and that was a sharp slowdown relative to the pace throughout 2018.
+So is that – was there anything going on, or is that – and the sort of part B of that is just can you give us any sense how much you're investing in the newer areas and, you know, why we wouldn't see costs growing more quickly as you expand those businesses?

 speaker